-- (i) PERCENTAGE LIMITATION.-In each fiscal year, no more than 12 percent of the proceeds of all dispositions of surplus real and related personal property may be paid to meet direct expenses incurred in connection with the dispositions. - (ii) DETERMINATION OF MAXIMUM AMOUNT.-The Director of the Office of Management and Budget each quarter shall determine the maximum amount that may be obligated under this paragraph. - (C) DIRECT PAYMENT OR REIMBURSEMENT.-An amount obligated under this paragraph may be used to pay an expense directly or to reimburse a fund or appropriation that initially paid the expense. - (3) Transfer to miscellaneous receipts.-At least once each year, excess amounts beyond current operating needs shall be transferred from the fund described in paragraph (1) to miscellaneous receipts. - (4) REPORT.-A report of receipts, disbursements, and transfers to miscellaneous receipts
+- (i) PERCENTAGE LIMITATION.-In each fiscal year, no more than 12 percent of the proceeds of all dispositions of surplus real and related personal property may be paid to meet direct expenses incurred in connection with the dispositions. - (ii) DETERMINATION OF MAXIMUM AMOUNT.-The Director of the Office of Management and Budget each quarter shall determine the maximum amount that may be obligated under this paragraph. - (C) DIRECT PAYMENT OR REIMBURSEMENT.- An amount obligated under this paragraph may be used to pay an expense directly or to reimburse a fund or appropriation that initially paid the expense. - (3) TRANSFER TO MISCELLANEOUS RECEIPTS.-At least once each year, excess amounts beyond current operating needs shall be transferred from the fund described in paragraph (1) to miscellaneous receipts. - (4) REPORT.-A report of receipts, disbursements, and transfers to miscellaneous receipts under this subsection shall be made annually, in connection with the budget estimate, to the Director and to Congress. - (b) Real Property Under Control of a Military Department.-

-- under this subsection shall be made annually, in connection with the budget estimate, to the Director and to Congress. - (b) Real Property Under Control of a Military Department.- - (1) DEFINITIONS.-In this subsection, the following definitions apply: - (A) MILITARY INSTALLATION.-The term "military installation" has the meaning given that term in section 2687(e)(1)1 of title 10. - (B) BASE CLOSURE LAW.-The term "base closure law" has the meaning given that term in section 101(a)(17) of title 10.
+- (A) MILITARY INSTALLATION.-The term "military installation" has the meaning given that term in section 2687(e)(1)1 of title - (B) Base closure Law.-The term "base closure law" has the meaning given that term in section 101(a)(17) of title 10.

-(2) APPLICATION.-
+(2) Application.-

-- (A) IN GENERAL.-This subsection applies to real property, including any improvement on the property, that is under the control of a military department and that the Secretary of the department determines is excess to the department's needs. - (B) EXCEPTIONS.-This subsection does not apply to- - (i) damaged or deteriorated military family housing facilities conveyed under section 2854a of title 10; or - (ii) property at a military installation designated for closure or realignment pursuant to a base closure law. - (3) Transfer between military departments.-The Secretary of Defense shall provide that property described in paragraph (2) is available for transfer, without reimbursement, to other military departments within the Department of Defense. - (4) ALTERNATIVE DISPOSITION BY ADMINISTRATOR OF GENERAL SERVICES.-If property is not transferred pursuant to paragraph (3), the Secretary of the military department with the property under its control shall request the Administrator to transfer or dispose of the property in accordance with this subtitle or other applicable law.
+- (A) In GENERAL.-This subsection applies to real property, including any improvement on the property, that is under the control of a military department and that the Secretary of the department determines is excess to the department's needs. - (B) EXCEPTIONS.-This subsection does not apply to- - (i) damaged or deteriorated military family housing facilities conveyed under section 2854a of title 10; or

+- (ii) property at a military installation designated for closure or realignment pursuant to a base closure law. - (3) Transfer between military departments.-The Secretary of Defense shall provide that property described in paragraph (2) is available for transfer, without reimbursement, to other military departments within the Department of Defense. - (4) ALTERNATIVE DISPOSITION BY ADMINISTRATOR OF GENERAL SERVICES.-If property is not transferred pursuant to paragraph (3), the Secretary of the military department with the property under its control shall request the Administrator to transfer or dispose of the property in accordance with this subtitle or other applicable law.